Pupil premium grant expenditure: report to parents 2017/18

 - During half termly pupil progress meetings, held with the Head Teacher and members of SLT, the progress of disadvantaged pupils is given priority in the discussion.

-- During regular inspections of work by SLT and Year teams there is always a focus on the work of disadvantaged children.
+- During regular inspections of work by SLT and Year teams, there is always a focus on the work of disadvantaged children.

-- The Assistant Head (Inclusion) runs a parent volunteer reading programme where the parents are trained to support children with their reading and disadvantaged children are prioritised for a place on the programme. (£300)
+- The Deputy Head (Inclusion) runs a parent volunteer reading programme where the parents are trained to support children with their reading and disadvantaged children are prioritised for a place on the programme. (£300)

 - Most of the staff choose to eat with the children at lunchtime in the school dining room.
 Seated at round tables chatting with the children and modelling good manners.
 This has made for a much calmer and pleasant experience in the dining hall. (£5000)